San Diego’s Top Weekend Events: Two Crooners And A Festival

 August in San Diego means it's time for La Jolla Music Society’s SummerFest, a prestigious chamber music festival that brings world-class artists and ensembles to La Jolla.

 This year brings pianist/twin sisters Christina and Michelle Naughton, the Regina Carter Quartet and Finnish virtuoso Olli Mustonen.
 It will also feature the first ever performance of Beethoven's complete violin-piano sonatas, happening over four nights.

 Details: Concerts run through Aug.
 25. Times and locations vary.
-Free to $75; additional information.
+Free to $75.

 Screen on the Green